SyedWasiHaider/ViewPagerPreviewer/README.md

 #Issues

--Initially nothing is visible.
+* Need someone to help me with this painful gradle stuff to publish to maven or jcenter.
--Increasing the number of offscreen pages will slow it down -Many more that I haven't thought of yet.
+* Increasing the number of offscreen pages will slow it down
+* Many more that I haven't thought of yet.